Kent State Florence Semester

 Ready to apply?
 Then click on Applying to Kent State Florence Semester for instructions to apply through our online system.

 Feel better prepared to go to Florence.
 Join our Florence Pre-Departure Series on all of the following dates.
 The pre-departure series is open to all committed Florence students of any major or cohort, but is highly recommended for those in the Business, Arts & Sciences, and Comprehensive cohorts.
-Topics to be covered include: flight information, financial aid information, a Florence-alumni panel & more!
+Topics to be covered include: Italian culture, financial aid information, a Florence-alumni panel & more!

 Life in Florence